ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

 // Create an Azure IoT client that will manage the connection to your IoT Hub
 // The client is created in the context of an Azure IoT device, which is why
-// you use a device-specifi connection string. var client = new device.Client(connectionString, new device.Https());
+// you use a device-specific connection string. var client = new device.Client(connectionString, new device.Https());
 {% endhighlight %}

 In this code you define four variables that you will be working with: